-(C) Separate lots of record and lots shown on a map of recorded subdivision shall be deemed to be lots in existence for the purposes of this section as of the date said lots were created by recorded deed, parcel map or final map.
-If an owner of record of a lot can furnish satisfactory proof that they were the purchaser of a lot pursuant to a bona fide contract of sale, the date of purchase of said lot as shown in such contract of sale shall be deemed satisfactory proof of the date of existence of the lot.

-(D) Regardless of the date of recordation, the following are minimum lot size requirements for existing lots of record:
+- (C)- Separate lots of record and lots shown on a map of recorded subdivision shall be deemed to be lots in existence for the purposes of this section as of the date said lots were created by recorded deed, parcel map or final map.
+If an owner of record of a lot can furnish satisfactory proof that he or she was they were the purchaser of a lot pursuant to a bona fide contract of sale, the date of purchase of said lot as shown in such contract of sale shall be deemed satisfactory proof of the date of existence of the lot. - (D)- Regardless of the date of recordation, the following are minimum lot size requirements for the areas listed in Table 7.38.045.existing lots of record: